dzuris/theory_learning/README.md

 ### Installation

 There is no need to install program in any way to your computer.
-You can just start the program through your terminal.
+You can just start the program through your terminal with python interpreter.

 ## Usage